Bottom-up: The key to innovative corporate culture

 • Highly standardized processes

-• Enable strategic goal definition from above
+• Enable strategic goal definition from the top

 • At the same time, open up design spaces from below

-• Practicing trust instead of control
+• Practice trust instead of control

-• Encourage continuous exchange between hierarchical levels
+• Promote continuous exchange between hierarchical levels

 Conclusion on the bottom-up approach